RayMathew/AutomationScripts/README.md

   3. Shortcuts.py:

       Enables you to open any application, file or folder that doesn't require Administrator privileges.
-Set the target yourself, as    well as the input name which allows you to call the target.
+Set the target yourself, as    well as the input name for it.
 Examples are given in the script.

       Tip: Save this script anywhere in your computer, create a shortcut, and save the shortcut in C:\ProgramData\Microsoft\Windows\Start Menu\Programs.
 Then give it a shortcut key by right clicking on it and selecting Properties --> Shortcut --> Shortcut key.
 This allows you to call the script from anywhere, which is the whole point of it anyway.